Dear Yale College Instructors and Teaching Fellows,

 With classes now begun, we write to remind you of expectations that all faculty members and graduate students are expected to fulfill when they collaborate to teach.

-Faculty members are expected to attend all their classes.
+Faculty members are expected to attend all their classes even if remotely.
 When they cannot, they should reschedule class or ask a faculty colleague – not a teaching fellow (TF) – to substitute.
 The Associates in Teaching program is not an exception to this guideline.
 Although Associates in Teaching participate in the course in all respects and may independently teach some of the classes or give lectures, the faculty member is expected to be present in all classes.

 Faculty members’ other responsibilities include: